Galliformes / Phasianidae / Tragopan

 Conservation

-Assessed as Vulnerable by the IUCN with fewer than 10,000 individuals and a decreasing population trend.
-Primary threats include habitat loss from conversion to agricultural land and conifer and bamboo plantations, which reduce suitable nesting sites in tree forks.
+Assessed as a vulnerable species by the IUCN.
+The population is estimated at fewer than ten thousand individuals and is decreasing.
+Major threats include habitat loss due to conversion of natural forest to agricultural land or conifer and bamboo plantations, which reduces suitable nesting sites.
 Illegal hunting persists in some areas.
-Conservation measures include the potential provision of artificial nesting platforms and presence in protected areas, though these are mostly small.
-Zoo Praha serves as the studbook holder.
+Conservation measures include the provision of artificial nesting platforms and presence in some small protected areas.

 Source: Wikipedia · CC BY-SA 3.0